brudolce/simpleChallenge/README.md

 ## Introduction

-This is an application tha renders very simple componets on a list
+This is an application that renders very simple componets on a list

 ### Main Technologies